Posted on Monday, October 08, 2018 in CybersecurityBlog written by Rob Swenson

 That’s because of the expanding digital insertion into people’s lives.

 “Everything is becoming digitized, web-based and internet-based,” he said.
 “I think the problems will get more complex and more pervasive.
-But I also think our ability to deal with the problems is going to be get better and better and better.”
+But I also think our ability to deal with the problems is going to get better and better and better.”

 He separates digital growth into three general areas: